Do You Have an IRS Payroll Tax Debt?

 A levy is a seizure of bank accounts and other assets — in this case, those associated with the business.
 A levy of your business can include seizure of receivables, vehicles and equipment, as well as accounts receivable.
 The Final Notice of Intent to Levy provides 30 days within which to dispute the intent to levy.

-It is essential to respond to the Final Notice of Intent to Levy within 30 days.
-If you believe a mistake was made, provide proof that the tax withholdings were paid in full.
+It’s essential to respond to the Final Notice of Intent to Levy within 30 days.
+If you believe a mistake was made, roof that the tax withholdings were paid in full.

-If you are aware that your business legitimately owes the IRS, consult a licensed tax professional for advice on the best strategy for your business’ tax debt situation.
+If you know your business legitimately owes the IRS, consult a licensed tax professional for advice on the best strategy for your business tax debt situation.

 A tax professional may recommend filing a request for a Collection Due Process Hearing (CPD).
 A CPD prevents the IRS from imposing the levy against your business while you negotiate a solution to the tax debt.
 It also transfers your case to an IRS appeals settlement officer.

-Non-trust fund taxes are the Social Security and Medicare contributions that employers must match against their employees’ contributions.
-The IRS will generally hold businesses responsible for non-trust fund taxes, rather than individuals.
-That means these taxes are not included in the Trust Fund Recovery Penalty for most businesses.
-However, if you are self-employed or the sole principal of an LLC, you may be held liable for non-trust fund taxes as well as trust fund taxes.
+Non-trust fund taxes are the Social Security and Medicare contributions employers must match against their employees’ contributions.
+The IRS mostly holds businesses responsible for non-trust fund taxes, rather than individuals.
+That means these taxes aren’t included in the Trust Fund Recovery Penalty for most businesses.
+However, if you’re self-employed or the sole principal of an LLC, you may be held liable for non-trust fund taxes as well as trust fund taxes.

 IRS Revenue Officers are motivated to expedite the payments and resolve the payroll tax liability as quickly as possible.
 12–24 months is a typical timeframe for past due payroll tax Installment Agreements.